 - Export of data to a preferred format

-You have two options of analyzing data gathered with your website survey tool – either within its dashboard or in spreadsheets after downloading the data.
-For most of purposes, analytical dashboards will work fine, but if you want to perform advanced analysis you will need to do it in a program like Excel.
+You have two options for analyzing data gathered with your website survey tool – either within its dashboard or in spreadsheets after downloading the data.
+For most of the purposes, analytical dashboards will work fine, but if you want to perform the advanced analysis you will need to do it in a program like Excel.
 Download in .csv format is a standard, .xls is less popular but easier to work with if you’re not a spreadsheet maestro)

 - User and domain management